scala/scala3/docs/docs/contributing/eclipse.md

 your Eclipse distribution of choice and enable the Scala IDE from the Eclipse Marketplace, separately.

 Assuming you have cloned dotty's repository from Github (and run `sbt managedSources` as described in [Getting Started](getting-started.md)) you can now proceed to set up Dotty with Eclipse.
+In addition to the previous command you need to run `sbt eclipse` to generate the project structure for Eclipse.

 - Note: It is recommended to change the default output folder (in `Properties > java build path > Source`) to `dotty/classes` instead of `dotty/bin` because